 The survey participants, based on their experience in the tourism sector were also asked to gauge the loss of revenue from a potential significant increase of marine litter on the coasts within their area.
-One third of the respondents were of the view that there will be a 40% to 50% or even higher reduction of revenue if marine litter significantly rises.
+One revenue if marine litter significantly rises.
 Some 18% estimates the loss of revenue to be around 30% and another 18% to be around 20%.
 The same percentage of respondents (18%) felt that significant increases of litter will have no impact on their revenue (Fig. 3.5.7).